ivanthemeh/javascript/dom/README.md

 jQuery is simple to use on your website, you just have to include the jQuery Javascript file and you’ll inherit all of jQuery’s functionality.

 1. You can download the jQuery file from the website and put it in your `js` folder
-2. You can use jQuery’s content delivery network, CDN, to include jQuery
+2. You can use a content delivery network, CDN, to include jQuery

 ```html
 	<!-- Using the downloaded version of jQuery -->